Mortadella

 Mortadella (/it/) is a large salume made of finely hashed or ground cured pork, which incorporates at least 15% small cubes of pork fat (principally the hard fat from the neck of the pig).
-It is traditionally flavoured with peppercorns, but modern versions can also contain pistachios or, less commonly, myrtle berries.
+It is traditionally flavoured with peppercorns, but modern versions can also contain pistachios or less commonly, myrtle berries.
 The sausage is then cooked.

-The best-known version of mortadella is mortadella Bologna PGI.
+The most well-known version of mortadella is mortadella Bologna PGI.

 Etymology

 The origin of the name mortadella is debated.
-One theory derives the name from the Latin word mortarium ('mortar'), traditionally used in pounding the meat to produce the sausage.
+One theory derives the name from the Latin word mortarium ("mortar"), traditionally used in pounding the meat to produce the sausage.
 This theory, proposed by Giancarlo Susini, professor of ancient history in the University of Bologna, relies on two funerary steles kept in the Archaeological Civic Museum of Bologna, believed to pertain to the same monument, one showing a herd of piglets and the other a mortar and pestle.

 Another theory, introduced by Ovidio Montalbani in the 17th century, derives the name from a Roman sausage flavoured with myrtle berries that Romans called farcimen myrtatum or farcimen murtatum (myrtle sausage).
-Myrtle was in fact a popular spice before pepper became available to European markets.
+Myrtle was a popular spice before pepper became available to European markets.